tidymass/tidymass-website/content/en/windows/analysis-tools.md

 ```

 RT is in seconds.
 Choose raw files, m/z tolerance and a fixed RT integration window, then run and inspect peak shapes.
 The current method sums MS1 signal within the tolerance and integrates by the trapezoidal rule.
 It does not identify compounds or automatically separate coeluting peaks.
 Check the preview and export scope before interpreting areas.

+## Walkthrough: Choose an independent tool

+{{< tutorial-figure src="/tutorial-images/desktop/analysis-tools.png" caption="Choose an independent tool.
+Actual macOS preview 0.1.56 screenshot; card layout may vary in later builds.
+Captured on macOS; shared controls are illustrated, not a Windows installation screen." >}}

+1. Open Analysis tools in the left navigation, then read the card title and input description.
+2. Use Sample & file checker before processing to investigate unmatched files.
+Use Raw chromatograms to inspect acquisition signals without first completing a full feature workflow.
+3. Click Open tool on the intended card and create its project.
+Provide its required files or dataset, inspect settings, then run.
+4. For Targeted peak extractor, inspect the requested m/z and RT windows plus the extracted EIC.
+A fixed-window integral is not automatically a validated quantitative assay.